vweevers/vfile-reporter-shiny/README.md

 ## Highlights

-- Pretty output.
 - Sorts results by severity.
 - Stylizes inline codeblocks in messages.
-- Command-click a rule ID to open its docs.
+- In [terminals that support hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda#supporting-apps), click a rule to open its docs.
+This works for [ESLint](https://eslint.org/), [remark](https://remark.js.org/) and [Attend](https://github.com/vweevers/attend) rules.
-- Command-click a header to reveal the first error in your editor. *(iTerm-only)*
+- In iTerm and ConEmu, click a filename to open it in your editor.

 ## Install